 Another powerful tool to help you and your keto arsenal is MCT oil.
 MCT oil is an easily digestible, healthy, fatty oil and will help you boost blood ketones.
 Add it to your coffee in the morning or to your dinner recipe for an easy boost in healthy fat content.

 Excess protein and/or carbs can lead you to being in ketosis, and still not lose weight.
 It’s likely you have a sound understanding of what healthy foods are so you have no qualms when reaching for that second piece of grilled chicken at a BBQ.
-But did you know excessive protein can actually be a detriment for maintaining keto?
+Excessive protein can actually be a detriment to maintaining a keto diet.

 If you favor protein over fat in your meals throughout the day, your body will begin to break down the excess amino and convert them into “sugar”, throwing your body out of the keto state.
-Adequate protein is needed for weight loss, but do your best to hit your macros.
+Adequate protein is needed for weight loss, and incorporating protein shakes can be a good strategy—just make sure to hit your macros consistently.

 Being vigilant of protein consumption is vital for weight loss, but the carbs you eat need to be watched even more carefully.
 If you have a craving for carbs, help yourself to low-carb vegetables like bell peppers, broccoli, and asparagus for manageable and minimal-carb sources.